Flat Feet in Children

 Half Moon Balance

-Stand to squat on half moon foam roller – also great for arch activation.
-Ask child to retrieve objects placed on floor while maintaining balance atop half moon roller.
+Stand to squat on half moon foam roller.
+Try to retrieve objects placed on floor while maintaining balance atop half moon roller.

 Floor Skate

-Using tactile footprints, gently slide forward alternating feet, being mindful of alignment as you skate along!
+Using tactile footprints, gently slide forward alternating feet.

 Scooter Adventure